Strong law of large numbers and L log L condition for supercritical branching processes: Convergence and applications in continuous-time

 This ends the proof of a.s. convergence. \end{proof}

 We now prove $L^1$ convergence of the renormalized empirical measure by considering its positive and negative parts as follows.
 Recall that for any real-valued process or quantity $X:$

-\begin{proof}[Proof of $L^1$ convergence in Theorem~\ref{th:main-cont}] Let us explain the main steps of the proof, which is an adaptation of the proof of $a.s.$ convergence. \begin{enumerate} \item First, we adapt the proof of Lemma \ref{lem:conttmp} and prove that for any $f\in \mtcB^+(V)$ and $A\subset\mathcal{X}$ measurable so that $\gamma(\partial A)=0$, we have
+\begin{proof}[Proof of $L^1$ convergence in Theorem~\ref{th:main-cont}] We can invoke Scheff\'e's lemma together with convergence of the semigroup.
+We can also adapt easily the proof of the a.s. convergence as follows. \begin{enumerate} \item First, observing that $\gamma(\partial \mathcal{X})=0$, we adapt the proof of Lemma \ref{lem:conttmp} and control the negative part of $X_t( f) - \gamma(f) W$ in $L^1$.
+We prove that for any $f\in \mathcal B^+(h)$ continuous $\gamma$-a.e., we have

 Indeed, using the lower bound \eqref{minorcont} and the triangular inequality yields